 Intrusion alarm systems are a fundamental part of home and business security, providing a layer of protection against unauthorized access, robbery and vandalism.
 They act as both a rapid response mechanism and a deterrent – according to a 2020 study, their presence alone reduces the risk of robberies.

 Intrusion alarms play a critical role in detecting unauthorized entries at any time.
 At schools, they can detect and manage active intruder events, promoting a safer environment for students.
-Retail stores can benefit by preventing potential theft, while office spaces use these systems to maintain secure environments for sensitive data and assets, even when the employees are away.
+Retail stores can benefit by preventing potential theft and supporting loss prevention efforts, while office spaces use these systems to maintain secure environments for sensitive data and assets, even when the employees are away.

 Intrusion alarms can help protect building exteriors and outside assets from defacement, graffiti and damage.
 When placed strategically, these systems can help deter vandals from targeting schools, retail centers or office buildings.
 They are also instrumental in preserving the integrity of public spaces such as parks and athletic fields, ensuring that these areas remain safe and welcoming.